 Richmond GP Alliance

-26 Upper Teddington Rd, Hampton Wick, Kingston upon Thames, KT1 4DY
+Tudor House 26 Upper Teddington Road, Hampton Wick, Kingston upon Thames.
+KT1 4DY

 Atrial Fibrillation (AF) is a condition where the rhythm of the heart becomes irregular.
 It is one of the major risk factors for a person having a stroke.
 If the AF is identified then simple medical intervention can be offered which dramatically reduces the likelihood of stroke in that patient.